11 Days Through the Italian Dolomites and Austrian Alps: A Hiking and Road Trip Adventure

 Cadini di Misurina, near Rifugio Auronzo, Località Tre Cime di Lavaredo, 32041 Auronzo di Cadore, Belluno, Veneto, Italy

-The trail to Cadini di Misurina is a short but steep 2.1-mile (3.4 km) out-and-back route with about 750 feet (230 m) of elevation gain.
-As the sun rose higher, the light transformed the spires of the Cadini peaks into a glowing alpine panorama.
+The trail to Cadini di Misurina is a 2.1-mile (3.4 km) out-and-back route with about 750 feet (230 m) of elevation gain.
+As the sun rose higher, the light turned the Cadini peaks into a glowing alpine panorama.

 Cadini di Misurina, near Rifugio Auronzo, Località Tre Cime di Lavaredo, 32041 Auronzo di Cadore, Belluno, Veneto, Italy

-We weren’t the only ones captivated by the view; as a wedding ceremony and a surprise engagement were unfolding on the cliffs, a beautiful reminder of how this landscape draws people from all over the world.
+We weren’t the only ones captivated by the view.
+As we set up to take photos, a small wedding ceremony unfolded on the cliffs, followed by a surprise engagement a few steps away.
+It was a beautiful reminder of how deeply this place moves people from all over the world.

 Tre Cime di Lavaredo (Three Peaks of Lavaredo), 32041 Auronzo di Cadore, Belluno, Veneto, Italy

-About halfway through, we reached Rifugio Locatelli (Rifugio A. Locatelli / S. Innerkofler), which was closed for the season but still provided a quiet spot to rest and take in the sweeping mountain views.
+About halfway through, we reached Rifugio Locatelli (Rifugio A. Locatelli / S. Innerkofler).
+It was closed for the season, but its terrace provided a perfect spot to rest and take in the sweeping views of the Dolomites.

 Tre Cime di Lavaredo (Three Peaks of Lavaredo), 32041 Auronzo di Cadore, Belluno, Veneto, Italy

-We continued around the loop before returning to Rifugio Auronzo for a well-earned lunch of hearty alpine fare.
-By the time we finished, we had logged nearly ten miles (16 km) of hiking before noon and were more than ready to head back to Cortina for dinner.
+We continued around the loop before returning to Rifugio Auronzo for a well-earned lunch.
+By the time we finished, we had logged nearly 10 miles (16 km) of hiking before noon and were more than ready to head back to Cortina.

 Cortina d’Ampezzo, Veneto, Italy — site of the 1956 Winter Olympics and future host of the 2026 Winter Games.